 - medium gray paint or paint of your choice

 - dark green craft paint

 In the end, here’s how to make a Christmas sign began.
 After having this cutting board and not using it anymore, I immediately thought of the sign.
 For the most part, I will find a way to use pieces again especially this board for the Christmas sign.

 By the way, the holiday signs takes ten minutes to make.

-So then, when getting the idea for Christmas signs, I began with using the back side of my cutting board for a smoother look.
+For example, when getting the idea for Christmas sign , I decided to use the back side of my cutting board for a smoother look.

 Painting The Christmas Signs

-First, I did clean the cutting board well with warm soap and water and let it dry for a few hours. before making my Christmas signs.
+First, I begin by cleaning the cutting board well with warm soap and water and let it dry for a few hours. before making my Christmas signs.

 Next step, using my chip brush I did paint the cutting board for my Christmas signs with two coats ASCP Old white, let dry in between coats.